yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * [GROOVY-8097](https://issues.apache.org/jira/browse/GROOVY-8097) Add an argument to set the resolution cache path in @Grab

 * [Don't worry be happy](https://www.youtube.com/watch?v=d-diB65scQU)?

-???

-* First one due to a calling a groovy job at the end of each build, need to reboot jenkins

-* Second tried to integrate groovy 2.4.8, failed due to pipeline plugin reimplementing a garbage collector

-* Third explain concurrency issues (repository/resolution cache dir: not locked)

-* Fourth: idea to use a resolution cache dir per concurrent job.
-Not everyone ok with it.

 ---
 # Questions?